pixelartrpg/cardgame/README.md

 Start as a farmer who can go on quests. (this is just a setup) Upon starting game you "build" your character by picking stats.
 Male/Female is irrelvant as you are playing you.
 You have money earned from farming.
-(Again, setup somewhat irrelvant of source) You have a couple options from main screen:
+(Again, setup, somewhat irrelvant of source of the money.
+Just story element.)
+You have a couple options from main screen:
 	shop
 		equipment